 - Many of our local restaurants are currently offering carry-out/curbside service, and also offering on-site dining at 50% capacity under North Carolina’s Reopening Phase 3.
 As always, you are welcome to bring food back to the Inn on Mill Creek for dining here on the property.
 We have plenty of room for you to enjoy lunch or dinner.
 You’ll get a list from us prior to your stay with the names of restaurants that are open, their hours, phone numbers and addresses, and what kind of service they are providing.
 Please be aware that information can change quickly at this time.

-- For everyone’s safety, we ask that you delay your plans to stay with us if you’re not feeling well, if you know you’ve been exposed to someone with COVID-19 within the past few weeks, if you are a member of a high-risk group.
+- For everyone’s safety, we ask that you delay your plans to stay with us if you’re not feeling well, if you know you’ve been exposed to someone with COVID-19 within the past few weeks, or if you are a member of a high-risk group who would feel safer being at home.
 We will be here when you are ready and able to travel.

 Finally, we’d like to take a moment to say THANK YOU to everyone who has sent us messages of encouragement and support.
 As a small business, this has been a tough experience, but we are so grateful to have the best guests and a wonderful support system.